wp-plugins/wp-twitter/readme.txt

 Plugin Name: WP Twitter
 Contributors: fdoromo
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Z9SRNRLLDAFZJ
-Tags: twitter,twit, tweet, tweets, twitter widget, dynamic twitter widget, auto refresh tweet, twitter goodies,twitter tools, yourls, short url, shortlink, shorturl, Widget, Twitter , Post, Tweet, Integrate, Update, Sidebar, Sharethis
+Tags: twitter, twit, tweet, tweets, twitter widget, dynamic twitter widget, auto refresh tweet, twitter goodies,twitter tools, yourls, Widget, Sharethis
 Requires at least: 3.0
 Tested up to: 3.4.2
-Stable tag: 3.7
+Stable tag: 3.7.1
 License: GPLv2 or later

 Is a plugin that creates a complete integration between your WordPress blog and your Twitter account including ShareThis Buttons and Goodies Widgets.

 == Description ==
-[WP Twitter](http://fabrix.net/wp-twitter/ "Ver esta pagina em Portugues (pt-BR)") is a plugin that creates a complete integration between your WordPress blog and your Twitter account by giving you the following functionality:
+**WP Twitter** is a plugin that creates a complete integration between your WordPress blog and your Twitter account by giving you the following functionality:

 * It will post a tweet when you have created a new post on your Wordpress blog and when you have updated a post.
 * Complete Sharethis Button Integration